TOUZOUZ-Adnane/Face-Recognition/README.md

 - **Register New User**: New users can register by capturing their face and providing a username.
 - **Real-time Webcam Feed**: Displays the webcam feed in real-time.

+## Demo

+Watch a demonstration of the virtual painter application on YouTube: [Face Recognition Application Demo](https://youtu.be/zIZ9de0stY0)

 ## Requirements

 - click==8.1.7